piotrszul/spark-tutorial/README.md

     docker start -i 'my-server'

-_NOTE: Please not that the  `piotrszul/spark-tutorial` image is under active development so please make sure you update is on the day of the workshop.
-The update is incremental so the download size will be small)_
+_NOTE: Please not that the_ `piotrszul/spark-tutorial` _image is stil under active development so please make sure you update (pull) it on the day of the workshop.
+The update is incremental so the download size not exceed 100MB)_